open-cloud/open-cloud.github.io.old/1_user.md

 * **Slice Privileges:**: Select the *Slice Privileges* tab to set the slice-related privileges for the user.

-* **Dashboard Views:**: Select the *Dashboard Views* tab to select the views available on the user's dashboard.
-This can also be done using the *Customize* tab on the user's home page.

 ##<a name="admin-site">Administering a Site</a>